nawagers/Colonization-SAV-files/Format.md

 Each power has an even 316 (0x13C) bytes.
 Data order is English, French, Spanish, Dutch.

-Gold is at least 3 bytes at 0x2A (+ 0x13C * power offset).
-Max money is unknown.
-Up to 983039 (0x0EFFFF) works.
+Gold is 4 bytes at 0x2A (+ 0x13C * power offset).
+Using all 4 bytes causes the tax rate to go off screen.

-Other values in this block are unexplored.
-Probably the sections with taxes, embargoes, European prices, and Royal Forces.
+Market sensitivity data starts at 0x4C (+ 0x13C * power offset).
+Each supply is first represented by 1 byte, after that block of 16 bytes, each supply has 2 bytes, and then 4 bytes and 4 bytes and 4 bytes to the end of the section.
+The market data block is (1+2+4+4+4) * 16 = 240 (0xF0) bytes.
+The first byte increments when prices raise (from buying in Europe) and decrements when prices fall (from selling in Europe).
+It's not yet clear what happens when it goes below 0 or how custom house sales work.
+The second group (2 byte array) affects all 4 powers.

+Taxes, embargoes, next units, and founding fathers are all found here.

 ## Indian Villages
 **Length:** 18 (0x12) bytes * number of villages